 All views expressed are entirely their own.

-Available on all the usual podcast platforms, Apple, Goole and Spotify.
+Available on all the usual podcast platforms like Apple and Spotify.

 Stig's faith led him along a chaplain rather than a vicar route, and he has spent over two decades as a chaplain in hospices.
 Despite retiring just before the pandemic kicked in, he remains active as a volunteer at a local hospital and GP surgery.

-Jo has been working in Pastoral Care since training in 2017, following careers in learning disability and higher education.
-Her experience is in mental health and acute care with an aspiration to move into the community setting.
-She is a trainer and sector coordinator at the Non-Religious Pastoral Support Network (NRPSN) and author of Being There: Responses in Humanist Pastoral Care.
+Jo has been working in Pastoral Care since a career switch in 2017, after working in learning disability and then in higher education.
+Her pastoral experience is in mental health and acute care but she now volunteers in community settings.
+She is a trainer at the Non-Religious Pastoral Support Network (NRPSN) and author of Being There: Responses in Humanist Pastoral Care a book written in the reconfigured space of the pandemic.